Willy Adames Player Props: Brewers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.96 team ERA ranks 27th among all MLB pitching staffs.
+- The Nationals' 4.94 team ERA ranks 27th across all MLB pitching staffs.

-- The Nationals surrender the most home runs in baseball (152 total, 1.4 per game).
+- Nationals pitchers combine to allow 153 total home runs at a clip of 1.4 per game (most in baseball).

-- In his most recent time out on Wednesday, the righty tossed six innings against the Colorado Rockies, allowing four earned runs while surrendering six hits.
+- In his last time out on Thursday against the New York Mets, the right-hander went six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.